(Want to get articles like this by email? Here’s the sign up)

 The Go Beyond Lifestyle is about quality over quantity.
 It’s about building a long-term foundation for health, rather than jumping into yet another unsustainable diet or workout routine.

-Rather than pumping your body full of supplements, the Go Beyond Lifestyle focuses on whole foods, daily movement, and adequate rest.
+Rather than quick fixes and fad diets, the Go Beyond Lifestyle focuses on whole foods, daily movement, and adequate rest.
 We’ll even talk a little bit about the importance of scheduling unstructured time or play.

 You’ll start to experience the benefits of these nutrition and lifestyle changes almost immediately.
 Long-term, you’ll experience the deeper benefits of each change on a physical and mental level.
 The idea is, as you begin to incorporate nutrient-dense food, physical activity, play, and a positive mindset on a regular basis, you’ll notice: